andrew1007/mrfa-demo/article/part1.md

 By strategically parsing and computing data inside `applyState`, `React.memo` (embedded in `applyState`) can properly detect and suppress useless rerenders.
 The interface of `applyState` is akin to [`connect`](https://react-redux.js.org/api/connect) in `redux`.
 The function resolver of `applyState` is essentially `mapStateToProps`.

 The `dispatch` function (from `useReducer`) is in its own context and directly exposed (via `useDispatch`). `dispatch` is a stable dependency (retains reference equality), making it safe to use directly in components.
 The full state tree is available in the callback argument.
-This `dispatch` pattern is essentially a (less powerful) thunk that can be directly called in a component.
+This `dispatch` pattern can be thought of as a (less powerful) thunk that can be directly called in a component.

-This is one step closer to applying this to enterprise software.
+This is one step closer to application in enterprise software.
 But there is an art to maximizing strict equality for components that receive data from context.

 ## Optimized Component Design